thisguygil/bobo/README.md

 The greatest Discord bot on the planet (don't fact-check that).

 ## Features
-* Playing music in voice channels from supported sources (see below)
+* Playing music in audio channels from supported sources (see below)
-* Clipping audio from voice channels
+* Clipping audio from audio channels
-* Text-to-speech with [Flowery TTS](https://flowery.pw/) in voice channels
+* Text-to-speech with [Flowery TTS](https://flowery.pw/) in audio channels
 * OpenAI integration with the [OpenAI API](https://github.com/sashirestela/simple-openai)
   * Chat with AI ([ChatGPT-4o](https://chatgpt.com/) with [Vision](https://platform.openai.com/docs/guides/vision))
   * AI-generate images with [DALL-E 3](https://openai.com/index/dall-e-3/)